 This question gives the interviewee an insight into what they need to know so that you have a grasp on the job requirements.
-Understanding the balance sheet means knowing how to identify assets, liabilities, and shareholders equity through a specific time period.
+Understanding the balance sheet means knowing how to identify assets, liabilities, and shareholders equity at a specific point in time.
 The financial statement outlines companies expenses and revenues over the said time frame, which could be broken into quarters or yearly.

 When looking for accurate, operating, investing, and financial activities over a time period like, you would look at the cash flow statement.
 These three key financial statements show the complete picture of a company’s financial health, it will be your job to diagnose these statements.